What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 Why We Struggle to Recognize Trauma

 One reason?
-We don’t always realize what we experienced was trauma.
+We often don’t realize what we experienced was trauma.

 Trauma Isn’t Always What You Think